 Computer and browser requirements

 Note: You are responsible for making sure that the proctoring software works with your system before you take a proctored exam.

 - A supported version of the Windows or Mac operating system.
-For more information, see Proctoring Software System Requirements
+For more information, see Proctoring Software System Requirements for RPNow v4.x

 - An edX supported browser

 - Upload connectivity speeds of 500kbps or higher.
 For more information about internet connectivity rules and requirements, see the Proctored exam connectivity requirements page.

 - Test Environment Rules